 In lieu of flowers, memorial contributions may be made to the Cleveland Museum of Art, 11150 East Blvd., Cleveland, OH 44106, Hospice of the Western Reserve, PO Box 72101, Cleveland, OH 44192, or Fairmount Presbyterian Church (Music Fund), 2757 Fairmount Blvd., Cleveland Hts., OH 44118, where joint services for Mel and Marilyn will be held at a later date.

-To send flowers to the family or plant a tree in memory of Milan Mihal, please visit our floral store.
+To send flowers to Milan's family, please visit our floral store.